canjs/canjs/contributing.md

 @body
 -->

 Thank you for contributing to CanJS!
-If you need any help setting up a CanJS development environment and fixing CanJS bugs, please reach out to us on the [#canjs IRC channel](http://webchat.freenode.net/?channels=canjs) or email (contact@bitovi.com).
+If you need any help setting up a CanJS development environment and fixing CanJS bugs, please reach out to us on the [canjs/canjs Gitter channel](https://gitter.im/canjs/canjs) or email (contact@bitovi.com).
 We will happily walk you through setting up a the environment, creating a test, and submitting a pull request.
 Here is a video showing how to contribute to CanJS:

 <iframe width="662" height="372" src="https://www.youtube.com/embed/56DoykBew38" frameborder="0" allowfullscreen></iframe>